Ask Your Doctor for an Emotional Support Animal Letter

 - The letter must include an assessment of your ability to care for your ESA in a proper manner.

-As stated above, only a licensed mental health professional can issue you a valid ESA letter.
+As stated above, only a licensed mental health professional can issue you a legitimate emotional support animal certification.
 If you are already in therapy with a qualifying professional, you may ask him or her to write you a letter so you may register your animal.
 Your therapist will need to decide whether or not an ESA is appropriate in your situation.
 If he or she believes an ESA will help with your therapy, a letter will be issued.

 How to Get an Emotional Support Animal Letter Online

 If you decide to seek an ESA letter online, you must be very careful that you work only with a licensed mental health professional.
 Any online service that promises a valid ESA letter and does not have a licensed mental health professional on staff is a scam.
-Another way to tell an online service is a scam is if they offer to list your pet in emotional support animal registries.
+Another way to tell an online service is a scam is if they offer to list your pet an emotional support animal registries.
 There are no official ESA registries and no one can buy a registered ESA.
 The only way to designate your pet as an ESA is to get a valid letter from a licensed mental health professional.
-Online ESA Application click here.

 How to Tell Legitimate Websites from Scams